 This directory contains science data files containing Continuum (MM and SMM) data, and their detached labels.
-The Level 4 Version 2 Continuum directory also contains geometry files for the continuum data (unlike most other data sets, in which a separate Geometry directory is used).

 3.4.3.3.2 Engineering Data Directory

 This directory (only in CODMAC Level 2 data sets) contains files containing Engineering data, and their detached labels.